SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 ## Requirements
 In order to setup the PnP Partner Pack you need:
 * A valid **Microsoft Office 365 tenant** with at least an active subscription
 * The **PnP PowerShell cmdlets** (available here: http://aka.ms/OfficeDevPnPPowerShell).
 The minimum version you need is version 2.7.1609.2.
-To double-check the version of the PnP PowerShell cmdlets, you can invoke the `Connect-SPOOnline`  cmdlet with the `-Verbose` argument
+To double-check the version of the PnP PowerShell cmdlets, you can invoke the `Connect-PnPOnline`  cmdlet with the `-Verbose` argument

 ## Installation Steps
 The manual installation requires to accomplish the following steps: